 Border Reality Check

-In the national conversation around immigration and the border region, previous administrations have taken an enforcement-only approach and demanded more border walls, more agents, more detention beds, and more military interventions in the name of ‘security’.
+In the national conversation around immigration and the border region, the federal government has adopted an enforcement-only approach and demanded more border walls, more border agents, more detention beds, and more military interventions in the name of ‘security’.
 These misguided policies have instead eroded the rights of border communities and increased abuse and impunity among border agents.
-The call for more walls and agents is not evidence-based and does not take into account the buildup of border enforcement that has already taken place and cost us billions of dollars.
+The call for more border walls and agents is not evidence-based and does not take into account the buildup of border enforcement that has already taken place and cost us billions of dollars.

 Billions of taxpayer dollars are spent on...